Protecting Children through Fair Trade

 labor trafficking and child labor?

-Labor trafficking occurs when individuals are compelled to work through force, fraud, and 0ed7095c85b7d1522f5d6a8e80a1d2decoercion.
+Labor trafficking occurs when individuals are compelled to work through force, fraud, and coercion.
 It is used to produce many of the commodities offered in our communities: the soccer balls kicked by our university teams; the coffee poured in our congregations; and the apparel sold in our local boutiques.
 In fact, it is estimated that 21 million workers around the world are victims of labor trafficking.
 Moreover, there are about 168 million child workers, more than half of whom are estimated to be engaged in hazardous work.

 Yes, these are staggering numbers.
 Fortunately, there are measures that we can take to minimize our contributions to these unethical practices, and that includes becoming a Fair Trade community.